elibroftw/blog.elijahlopez.ca/content/posts/good-food.md

 ---
 title: "Good Food"
 date: 2022-08-23T21:36:50-04:00
+hidden: true
 tags:
   - opinion
   - review
+summary: "Dishes and restaurants I would eat again."
 ---

 This is a list of good food I would not mind eating again.